Berkowitz-Kumin-Bookatz, Inc. Memorial Chapel

-Spanning 4 generations, Berkowitz-Kumin-Bookatz Memorial Chapel has specialized in Jewish funeral services in the Greater Cleveland area.
+Spanning four generations, Berkowitz-Kumin-Bookatz Memorial Chapel has specialized in Jewish funeral services in the Greater Cleveland area.

 In 1957, the Berkowitz and Kumin families combined their funeral homes to create Berkowitz-Kumin Memorial Chapel in Cleveland Heights.
 Then, in 1967, Miller Memorial and J.D.
 Deutsch joined to create Miller-Deutsch.
 Ten years later, in 1977, Cleveland Temple Memorial merged with Berkowitz-Kumin and formed Berkowitz-Kumin-Bookatz.
 Finally, in 1985, Miller-Deutsch was acquired by Berkowitz-Kumin-Bookatz.